We measure our performance against the key priorities and outcomes included in our corporate plan.

 Outcome 4 - Strengthen our visitor economy

-- Over 1.24M people have visited our museums between April 2018 and March 2019, contributing an estimated £26.9M to the local economy.
+- 367,213 people have visited our museums during Q1, contributing almost £8m to the local economy.

 Outcome 5 - Create more and better housing

-- 96.2% of housing stock meets Barnsley Decent Homes Standard.
+- 96% of housing stock meets the Barnsley Decent Homes Standard.

 Outcome 6 - Every child attends a good school and is successful in learning and work

-- 98% of our early years and childcare settings were judged Good or Outstanding by Ofsted, this is above national and regional averages.
+- 98% of early years and childcare settings were judged Good or Outstanding by Ofsted, this is above the national and regional averages.
 20% received the highest 'Outstanding' outcome and 78% achieved a 'Good' outcome.

 - The proportion of pupils attending schools judged Good or Outstanding by Ofsted fell to 69.9% due to one primary school moving from 'Outstanding' to 'Requires Improvement'.

 Outcome 7 - Reducing demand through improving access to early help

-- 48.8% of adult social care clients were in receipt of direct payments in Q1; this is 2.8% less than Q1 last year but still above target.
+- 47.6% of our adult social care clients were in receipt of direct payments in Q1; this is 2.8% less than Q1 last year but still above target.

 Outcome 8 - Children and adults are safe from harm

-- 38% of assessments for children's social care were carried out within 20 days of referral.
-19.6% were repeat referrals, which means we missed our target of 17.9%.
+- 37.5% of the assessments for children's social care were carried out within 20 days of referral, 2% above our target.